undp/carbon-registry/TOR National Implementation.md

 - Long term hosting and DevOps of the registry

+Sample Terms of Reference
 The TOR can be further specified if national details are known, e.g. about the NDC management tool.
 These worksteps can also be intergrated with larger TORs, especially TORs covering wider NDC management / transparency.
+Below are sample phrases that may be used.
+Generally a vendor (firm) or a group of individual consultant are encouraged, as the required skills vary.

+1. Scope of Work

+3. Deliverables
+Deliverable 1:
+Deliverable 2:
+Deliverable 3:
+Deliverable 4: Maintenance of the registry (This is optional, however highly recommended to ensure upgrade and security checks)

+Other items to consider:
+- Hosting / cloud server: The ToR is based on the assumption that he government entity has or will prepare a hosting environment in a cloud server.
+If the government does not have a server space, consider if the vendor will need to host the registry.
+If so, consider if the vendor can be contracted for a long term.

+4. Required persons / skills
+ - Developer:
+ - Developer 2:
+ - Project manager:
+ - Carbon or stakeholder engagement expert (optional)